Student FAQs

 Writing a corporate memo

 Business school students often produce exams or other written assignments in an essay style, but in most business situations a memo format is more appropriate.
-This article will articulate what constitutes an effective memo so that we can try to replace bad academic writing with good business writing.
+This article articulates what constitutes an effective memo so that we can try to replace bad academic writing with good business writing.

 The aim of a memo is to quickly inform the reader and explain any decision making.
 It should be easy to read and have a clear message.